BCG-X-Official/facet/sphinx/source/contribution_guide.rst

 Python environment
 ~~~~~~~~~~~~~~~~~~~~~~
-There is a ``environment.yml`` provided in the repository root, which installs all
+There is an ``environment.yml`` provided in the repository root, which installs all
 required development dependencies in the ``facet-develop`` environment.

 .. code-block:: RST